Ares-Developers/Ares-docs/new/superweapons/range.rst

 super weapon satisfies both range requirements.
 If not, the :tag:`NoCursor` is shown.

-.. note:: The AI does not support range checks yet.
-This might change in the future.

 :tagdef:`[SuperWeapon]SW.RangeMaximum=float - cell range`
   Distance in cells the target coordinates may be away from a player's building providing this super weapon.
 Values below :value:`0.0` mean type-specific